Infinite-Store/Infinite-Store/README.md

 [Discord Community](https://github.com/Infinite-Store/Infinite-Store/wiki#discord)|✔️
 [Affilliation](https://discord.gg/RcuZnJdf3b)|✔️
 # Adding to Infinite Store
 Do you have your own plugin or theme or want to update existing ones?
 You can do it by creating a fork and committing your files.
 Open a [pull request](https://github.com/Infinite-Store/Infinite-Store/compare) to get your changes accepted (Click "compare across forks" to show your fork).
+You may also open a [pull request](https://github.com/Infinite-Store/Infinite-Store/compare) to add your plugin URLs from a different repository other than this one.